Nature of Business and Summary of Significant Accounting Policies

 Recently Adopted Accounting Standards

-At the adoption date, the Company adjusted accumulated deficit by $939,000, primarily driven by uncompleted contracts for which revenue will not be recognized in future periods under Topic 606, partially offset by the incremental originating costs associated with those contracts.
-The cumulative effect of the changes made to our January 1, 2018 consolidated balance sheet from the modified retrospective adoption of Topic 606 is as follows (in thousands):
+The cumulative effect of the changes made to the Company's January 1, 2019 consolidated balance sheet from the modified retrospective adoption of Topic 842 is as follows (in thousands):

 Accounting Standards Not Yet Adopted